 Since even your ISP won't be able to monitor you, you don’t need to worry about your browsing habits being logged and sold off to advertisers.
 It’s a simple and effective way to maintain your privacy.

-In 2020, more than half of your most valuable possessions exist digitally.
-For cybercriminals, your identity and financial details are valuable assets.
+In 2020, more than half of your most valuable possessions probably exist digitally.
+For cybercriminals, your identity and financial details are desirable assets.
 One of the best ways to protect yourself is with a VPN.

 When you use a VPN, you make it much harder for attackers to access your private information.
 Even if they target your device with router hacks or MITM attacks, they won’t be able to decrypt your data.